 Stock up in advance

 If you know that during this no-spend time frame that you will no doubt need to shop for dog food, toothpaste, or some other item, stock up in advance.
+See: How to Stockpile Food On a Budget and Frugal Pantry Staples to Keep on Hand (with Printable!).

 The goal is to stop you from entering the store, where you can avoid impulse buys and other eye-catching budget busters.
 Shopping is okay to do during the challenge, but the less you have to do it, the better off you'll feel about staying motivated.